 Faced with the challenge of having to close their store, the team at Miista have utilised otherwise unused space to quickly establish a content studio through which they were able to shoot, edit, and add interactivity to new footage.

 Why it works: Launching soon, this concept works on a number of levels, but at the core, it works as a way for Miista to deliver their brand experience to their audience without the physicality of a store.
-It’s all of the feels of the brand without leaving the home.
+It’s all of the brand without leaving the home.

 Their ownership of their space means they could easily shoot and cut supplementary content to point directly back to the core interactive experience.
 Genius.